code-for-canada/psc-updates/about.md

 permalink: /about/
 ---

 We are the Cohort II Code for Canada fellowship team working with the Public Service Commission of Canada in Gatineau, Quebec between October 2018 - August 2019.
 We have an incredible opportunity to help build a product that will directly impact what the federal public service looks like.
-This site is where we're posting our project updates.
+This site is where we're posting our project updates and what we learn along the way.

 ### Contact the fellows